eltociear/website/src/lib/content/frameworks/en/implementation/pathfinder-protocol/keeping-the-framework-alive.md

 **A Living Commons**

-The Regenerative Enterprise Framework embodies the principles it seeks to promote—it is itself an example of how shared resources can be stewarded for collective benefit while honoring diverse contributions and perspectives.
+The Pathfinder Protocol embodies the principles it seeks to promote—it is itself an example of how shared resources can be stewarded for collective benefit while honoring diverse contributions and perspectives.

 By contributing to its evolution, you participate in creating the commons that makes regenerative enterprise more possible for everyone.
 Your wisdom, honestly shared and carefully contributed, becomes part of the living knowledge that supports others in transforming enterprises to serve life.